 When berms form, volunteers have to go out and fix these areas.
 These are the same volunteers that have built the trail and all the fun features we all enjoy.
-When the crew has to focus on fixing, that means they don't get to build new trails and features.
+When the crew has to focus on fixing, that means we don't get to build new trails and features.
 One rider on a wet or melting frozen trail can damage many miles of trail in one ride.
+We all want to complete building the trail system and just ride our bikes, instead of fixing problems caused by riding when conditions are poor.
+Let's work together!